fab77/FITSParser/README.md

 ## Deployment as a Javascript library

-You need to include "jsfitsio.js" (take it from _bundles directory) file in your HTML page.
+You need to include "jsfitsio.js" (take it from _bundles directory in git the repo https://github.com/fab77/FITSParser ) file in your HTML page.
 Below a sample.

 ```
 <!doctype html>